robert-friedland/ha-bedjet/README.md

 ## Finding BedJet MAC Address

-I found mine using [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab)
+I found mine using [Bluetooth LE Explorer](https://www.microsoft.com/en-us/p/bluetooth-le-explorer/9n0ztkf1qd98?activetab=pivot:overviewtab).
+The BedJet will be the device named BEDJET_V3.

 ## Tips

-The BedJet can only maintain one connection at a time; when you install this component, you will not be able to use your remote or the BedJet app to control the device.
+~The BedJet can only maintain one connection at a time; when you install this component, you will not be able to use your remote or the BedJet app to control the device.~ It seems like this isn't strictly true.
+I've had success using both this integration and the remote at the same time.

 ## Reporting an Issue